Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Conclusion and future directions

 \section{Conclusion and future directions}

-This study demonstrates the applicability of the axiomatic power control framework in \cite{yates95} \cite{nuzman07} to challenging (infinite dimensional) long-term versions of the classical joint power control and beamforming problems \eqref{eq:QoS_det} and \eqref{eq:maxmin_det}, yielding novel optimal algorithms with favorable properties for modern large-scale MIMO systems.
+This study demonstrates that the axiomatic power control framework in \cite{yates95} \cite{nuzman07} and the beamforming design method in \cite{miretti2021team} can be combined to solve challenging (infinite dimensional) two-timescale versions of the classical joint power control and beamforming problems \eqref{eq:QoS_det} and \eqref{eq:maxmin_det}, yielding novel optimal long-term optimization methods with favorable properties for modern large-scale MIMO systems.
 Due to the generality of our approach, the proposed algorithms could be extended in future works to more involved problems, e.g., by incorporating optimal user association as in \cite{schubert2019multi,liu2019association} or innovative information constraints as in \cite{miretti2021team,miretti2021team2,miretti2024delayed}.
-Furthermore, another interesting line of research is to use the results in this study to revisit available studies on the performance of future-generation wireless networks without resorting to heuristics.
 Finally, a point left open by this study is the evaluation of the convergence properties of alternative methods for the max-min fair criterion based on block-coordinate ascent similar to \cite{schubert2004solution} and \cite{bashar2019maxmin}.
 In fact, Proposition~\ref{prop:MSE} readily enables the derivation of a novel block-coordinate ascent algorithm for \eqref{eq:maxmin}.
-However, despite some promising experimental evidence \cite{miretti2022joint}, establishing its optimality may be non-trivial, since the arguments in \cite{schubert2004solution} and \cite{bashar2019maxmin} seem not directly applicable.
+However, despite some promising experimental evidence \cite{miretti2022joint}, establishing its optimality may be nontrivial, since the arguments in \cite{schubert2004solution} and \cite{bashar2019maxmin} seem not directly applicable.